 1. Start the snails in a small sauce pot.
 Cover with cold water or stock.

 3. Add aromatics if you choose (garlic, herbs, ginger, lemon, wine, peppercorn, etc…)

 4. Bring the snails to a simmer.
 Skim off any foam that rises to the surface and discard.

-6. After 45 minutes, transfer the snails and poaching liquid to a shallow container.
+6. Transfer the snails and poaching liquid to a shallow container.
 Cool the snails in the poaching liquid.

 For the Herb Butter: